platform9/pf9-ui-plugin/README.md

 ## Server

-The Server (previous OpenStack Simulator) is used during UI tests served as frontend server and OpenStack environment.
-The server will expose API's that are equivalent to those of OpenStack.
-It may not be 100% compatible but it should be enough for testing and development purpose.
+The Server (previous OpenStack Simulator) serves as the API endpoint for the entire UI.
+Its roles are as follows:

+- GraphQL API endpoint

+- Proxies requests from GraphQL to the OpenStack REST API

+- Contains business logic

+- Testing simulator mock environment

+- Development mock environment

-There are some presets that can be used to configure the initial OpenStack environment.
+There are some presets that can be used to configure the initial server status.

 ## Loader